Tips for getting the most out of your experience with the ANU Library

 There is a wealth of openly accessible and high quality scholarly books available from the ANU Press and the ANU Open Research repository that are able to be accessed from anywhere around the world.

-Students can find contact information for ANU Library staff on the Library website, including subject specialists for assistance with your area of study.
+Students can book an appointment for a consultation with a subject specialist for assistance with your area of study.

 Online Information Sessions